treeverse/lakeFS/docs/reference/garbage-collection.md

 ```

 In the above example, objects are retained for 14 days after deletion by default.
 However, if they are present in the branch `main`, they are retained for 21 days.
-Objects present in the `dev` branch (but not in any other branch), are retained for 7 days after they are deleted.
+Objects present in the `dev` branch (but not in any other branch) are retained for 7 days after they are deleted.

 ### What gets collected

 Because each object in lakeFS may be accessible from multiple branches, it
-might not be obvious what objects will be considered garbage and collected.
+might not be obvious which objects will be considered garbage and collected.

 Garbage collection is configured by specifying the number of days to retain
 objects on each branch.
 If a branch is configured to retain objects for a
 given number of days, any object that was accessible from the HEAD of a
 branch in that past number of days will be retained.